-- living in a property owned by a member of the household, with the homeowner residing at that property. - Any occupant or resident of the single household referred to in 9.1 above may not own any property in addition to the property in respect of which indigent support is provided. - Property of indigent household may be inspected annually to determine validity of application or indigency.

-- 10.3 Registration: The household must be a resident of and have a registered account with the Municipality, except that the requirement of being registered as an account holder does not apply to households in informal settlements where no accounts are rendered, nor in rural areas where no accounts are rendered. - 10.4 South African citizens or recognised refugees: Members of the household must be South African citizens (with ID card) or have recognised refugee status (proof of status needed). - 10.5 Tenants: A tenant or occupier as described in Council Credit Control Policy can apply for the benefits in respect of the charges he/she is billed for while the landlord remains liable for all ownership related charges such as rates. - 10.6 Deceased estates: The account of a deceased estate may be subsidised if the surviving spouse or dependants of the deceased who occupy the property apply for assistance.
+- 10.2.1 Living in a property owned by a member of the household, with the homeowner residing at that property. - 10.2.2 Any occupant or resident of the single household may not own any property in addition to the property in respect of which indigent support is provided. - 10.2.3 Property of indigent household may be inspected annually to determine validity of application or indigency. - 10.3 Registration: The household must be a resident of and have a registered account with the Municipality, except households in informal settlements and in rural areas where no accounts are rendered. - 10.4 South African citizens or recognised refugees: Members of the household must be South African citizens (with ID card) or have recognised refugee status (proof of status needed). - 10.5 Tenants: A tenant or occupier as described in Council Credit Control Policy can apply for the benefits in respect of the charges he/she is billed for while the landlord remains liable for all ownership related charges such as rates. - 10.6 Deceased estates: The account of a deceased estate may be subsidised if the surviving spouse or dependants of the deceased who occupy the property apply for assistance.
+This includes minor children in the case of child-headed households.

-11. Service levels
+11 Service levels